FlyCourtship/FlySongSegmenter/README.txt

 To optimize segmentation for your recordings, you will have to adjust several parameters, many of which are in the m file Process_Song, but some of which are still in the functions called by this m file.
 We suggest you do this on a small (~1 min) but representative section of your data.

-There is much more information about how the segmented works buried in the code -- please read all of the comments.
+There is much more information about how the segmenter works buried in the code -- please read all of the comments.